OlivierLD/raspberry-coffee/RESTRelay/README.md

 ![Relay wiring](./setup.png)

 How to hook up the power and appliance to the relay.
+The yellow socket will be plugged in the wall.
+Your appliance will be plugged on the white socket.

 > Note:
 > - On a one-relay board, I use the 3V3 power supply from the Raspberry Pi.